 - Any returned check/bank draft will incur bank charges.
 You are responsible for any charges ELC incurs for a returned payment.

 - The annual enrollment fee of $175 is due at the time of online enrollment.
-This is non-refundable.
-An early rate of $155 is available if paid prior to May 1st.
+This fee is non-refundable.

-- Students enrolling mid-year will pay a prorated enrollment fee.
+- Students enrolling mid-year will also pay the $175 enrollment fee.